Andrekos Varnava: Life and works

-Professor Andrekos Varnava, was born in 1979 in Melbourne to parents of Greek Cypriot descent, specifically his father from Frenaros and his mother from Agios Ilias, both from the Famagusta District.
+Varnava was born in Melbourne to parents of Greek Cypriot descent, specifically his father from Frenaros and his mother from Agios Ilias, both from the Famagusta District.
 He attended schools at South Oakleigh, where he became fascinated by the history of World War 1 and 2.
 History prompted him to identify more with his Cypriot heritage, challenging what it meant to be Cypriot as distinct from being identified as either Greek or Turkish.
 Varnava went on to read History, modern Greek and English Literature at Monash University, completing his Honours degree in 2001 and moving on to University of Melbourne, where he completed his PhD (in history) in 2006.

-Varnava had visited Cyprus briefly a number of times, but in 2006 he took up a position as Assistant Professor in History at the European University Cyprus, a position he held for two years.
+Varnava had visited Cyprus briefly a number of times, but in 2006 he took up a position as assistant professor in history at the European University Cyprus, a position he held for two years.
 During this period, he married his wife and acquired dual Cypriot nationality in line with his dual heritage (Australian and Cypriot).

 In 2009, Varnava returned to Australia when he accepted a history lecturer position at Flinders University, where he remains to this day.
 He has written books and lectured on British, European, and imperial history—with special attention paid to both British and Ottoman empires, and their influence on the Middle East.
 This was his main interest since the interaction of these two empires shaped the modern history of Cyprus.
 The nationalism during the late nineteenth century, the First World War and the consequent post-World War II terrorism and civil war during the Republic period contributed to the changes and progress of the modern Cyprus.

 Varnava set about publishing his work, writing over 70 papers (articles and book chapters), 4 monographs, and 16 edited collections.
 His main academic focus has been on the history of the British Empire, particularly its impact on Cyprus, unpicking the socio-economic effect of such themes as martial races theory and venereal disease, and socio-political themes such as extreme nationalism and chauvinism.
-His prolific writing mirrored his academic career at Flinders, where he was promoted senior lecturer in 2012, was invited by Selim Deringil and Vangelis Kechriotis to be a visiting professor at Boğaziçi University in Istanbul in 2012, elected as a Fellow of Royal Historical Society in 2014, promoted to Associate Professor in 2016, made an Honorary Professor at De Montfort University in 2018, and promoted to full Professor in 2022.
-Varnava has co-authored works with such eminent scholars as Panikos Panayi, Michael J.K.
-Walsh, Evan Smith, Nicholas Coureas, Marinella Marmo, Hubert Faustmann and Philip Payton, and published in his edited works the work of pre-eminent scholars such as John M. MacKenzie, Eric S. Richards, Joy Damousi, Robert I. Rotberg, Erol Kaymak, and Ayhan Aktar.
+His prolific writing mirrored his academic career at Flinders, where he was promoted senior lecturer in 2012, was invited by Selim Deringil and Vangelis Kechriotis to be a visiting professor at Boğaziçi University in Istanbul in 2012, elected as a Fellow of Royal Historical Society in 2014, promoted to associate professor in 2016, made an Honorary professor at De Montfort University in 2018, and promoted to full professor in 2022.
+Varnava has co-authored works with such eminent scholars as Panikos Panayi and Philip Payton, and published in his edited works the work of pre-eminent scholars such as John M. MacKenzie, Eric S. Richards, Joy Damousi, Robert I. Rotberg, Sia Anagnostopoulou, and Ayhan Aktar.

-In 2025 he will take up the position of Editor-in-Chief of The Journal of Imperial and Commonwealth History.
+In 2025 he became the editor-in-chief of The Journal of Imperial and Commonwealth History.

+He was elected a Fellow of the Australian Academy of the Humanities in 2025.